 - Do you offer a Master's Degree program?

-- An MS in Clinical & Translational Science and an MS in Pharmacology & Drug Discovery are offered.
+- An MS in Clinical & Translational Science and an MS in Pharmacology & Drug Development are offered.

 - Are international students welcome in your programs?

 International students are welcome.
 International students in the PhD programs in the Basic Science Division are eligible for the same financial package as other students.
 For tuition-bearing programs, international students are subject to the same tuition and fees as other students.

 - How many international students are accepted each year?

 The Sackler School does not set a specific number of International Students that it will admit each year, but instead weighs the applications of all applicants to select those who are the best qualified.
 About 25% of our students come from countries outside the United States.

 - What level of financial support is provided to graduate students?

 - All full-time Sackler School graduate students receive full tuition scholarships, health insurance, and monthly living stipends to cover their expenses.
 See more information about financing your education.
 In addition, Sackler students may apply for federal loans for uncovered academic and living expenses that are within the federal guidelines.

 - What criteria are used to evaluate applicants?